When Hope is Lost

 Our God is infinite, meaning He is limitless, endless, impossible to calculate.
 He is boundless and never-ending.
-The Lord of the universe is all knowing and there is a struggle in fully trusting in Him without desiring to have complete control.
+The Lord of the universe is all-knowing and I find myself struggling to fully trust in Him without desiring complete control.
 Certain life situations have brought me to the realization of how small and limited I am in determining the outcomes.
 I truly have to lay my fears, failures, and doubt at the feet of Jesus.
 Thankfully, our God is not hidden.
-He is visible all around in the landscape of His creation; the depths of the ocean, the height of mountains, colors of Autumn leaves, and the immaculate taste of food that makes us close our eyes are some of the ways the Lord presents Himself.
+He is visible all around in the landscape of His creation; the depths of the ocean, the height of the tips of mountains, colors of Autumn leaves, and the immaculate taste of food are some of the ways the Lord presents Himself.
 We only receive a small glimpse of who He is in the details of His creation, but in those precise attributes, we realize how intricately our lives have been planned out.

 Wilkin went on to list scripture from Job 11:7-9

 “Can you find out the deep things of God?
 Can you find out the limit of the Almighty?
 It is higher than heaven—what can you do?
 Deeper than Sheol—what can you know?
 It’s measure is longer than the earth and broader than the sea.”

 I will send out an army to find you

 In the middle of the darkest night

 It’s true, I will rescue you